vovkind/rn-driver-safety/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/DriverSafetyExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-driver-safety`.
+To edit the Objective-C files, open `example/ios/RnDriverSafetyExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > rn-driver-safety`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativedriversafety` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `rndriversafety` under `Android`.

 ### Commit message convention